Vinny Troia: Music

+Troia's second single, "Do For Love" featuring Jaidene Veda and with remix by Dave Aude, reached #40 on the US top billboard dance charts in 2010.

+Cybersecurity

 Troia serves as owner and CEO of Shadow Nexus, and Night Lion Security, cyber-security firms based in the US.
-He also founded a threat intelligence firm Shadowbyte, which was sold in 2022.

 In 2018, Troia found a data leak of nearly 340 million detailed records about individual people available on a publicly accessible server of Exactis.

 In 2019, he found a data breach in People Data Labs where records of personal data, including email addresses, employers, locations, job titles, names, phone numbers and social media profiles of 1.2 billion people were exposed.

 In July 2020, Data Viper, a threat intelligence platform operated by Vinny Troia, was reportedly compromised.
 The site claimed to host over 8,200 datasets linked to various data breaches, was described by Troia as a deliberate honeypot designed to track and identify individuals in connection with investigations referenced in Troia's book and published works.

 In August 2020, Troia wrote a report on the underground cybercrime economy built on the stealing of reselling of video game passwords.
 The white paper outlines the process by which hackers make money by stealing and reselling Fortnite video game cosmetics, some making nearly a million dollars per year.

 In November 2021, hacker Pompompurin, admin of the Dark Web data sharing forum BreachForums, publicly harassed Troia by hacking into the FBI email servers and sending hundreds of thousands of emails to people accusing him of being a part of The Dark Overlord hacking group.
 In addition, Troia claimed that they had previously performed a DDoS attack one of Troia's websites and also hacked the National Center for Missing & Exploited Children's blog to create a fake blog post about him.